jandra31/p2/readme.md

 * date <sup>*not supported in safari

 ## Code style divergences
-* diference btween git project and uploaded version are users and passwords for mysql
+* difference between git project and uploaded version are users and passwords for mysql
 * using tab rather than 4 spaces for indentation